seinecle/blog/_posts/2025-03-30-the-tigers-and-the-cliff.md

 # Introducing Generative AI in the Classroom with Three Actions
 *Not as a prompting machine/attention-killer, but as a tool for production*

 Generative AI is likely—indeed, I would even say certainly—becoming as fundamental as computers in the professional lives of the students we prepare for graduation.
 While its integration is still "in progress," there is ample evidence that writing, coding, creating visual assets, and researching topics are increasingly performed with the assistance of generative AI.
-Heck, I'm using ChatGPT to help me refine [some markdown finesses](https://chatgpt.com/share/67e91600-cfa0-8001-9d7c-2b7ebf69659e) in the formatting of this page, to polish the writing of this blog post (since I am not a native English speaker), and even to create a French version—a task that might otherwise take me an hour but now only takes ten minutes with generative AI.
+Heck, I'm using ChatGPT to help me refine [some markdown finesses](https://chatgpt.com/share/67e91600-cfa0-8001-9d7c-2b7ebf69659e) in the formatting of this page, to polish the writing of this blog post (since I am not a native English speaker), and even to later create a French version—a task that might otherwise take me an hour but now only takes ten minutes with generative AI.

 The resolution to the contradiction—where generative AI is seen as both a threat to students' attention and an essential tool—is to treat it as an object of study rather than merely a prompting machine.
 This can be achieved through three key actions, introduced **as early as possible in the curriculum**: